nthLink is an app for safe Internet access that works even when content is blocked.

 Yes, nthLink is free and will remain free thanks to our sponsors and partners in the Internet freedom community.
 They are:

-Similar to the Tor network, nthLink allows you to access the Internet in a private and anonymized fashion.
+Similar to Tor, nthLink allows you to access the Internet in a private and anonymized fashion.
 Unlike Tor, nthLink traffic does not bounce between many places before getting you where you want to be, which means nthLink can be much faster than Tor.
 In theory, this also means that nthLink has access to more traffic data than Tor – in practice it makes no difference since nthLink does not track that data.
-Keep in mind that Tor traffic can be detected and more easily blocked.
+Also keep in mind that Tor traffic can be detected and more easily blocked.

 You can verify your downloads by checking the signature on your file.
 Head over to our download page to see that.